Welshy92/heritage-housing-analysis/README.md

 - 1 - We suspect that larger houses will be more expensive.
 - 2 - We expect newer houses to be more expensive.
-- 3 - We expect thet a house in good condition will increase the price.
+- 3 - We expect that a house in good condition will increase in price.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks